cshen-dev/cshen-dev.github.io/DevOps/Scope/_posts/2024-08-06-what-is-devops-engineer.md

 ---
 layout: post
-title: "What is a DevOps engineer?"
+title: "🔬 What is a DevOps engineer?"
 ---

 The role of a DevOps engineer will vary from one organization to another, but invariably entails some combination of release engineering, infrastructure provisioning and management, system administration, security, and DevOps advocacy.